orangemug/sql-stamp/README.md

     }

-## Pretty errors
+## Errors
-There is also experimental support for more descriptive errors and can be enabled with `{prettyErrors: true}`

-    sqlStamp(templates, {prettyErrors: true}); // => Promise

-Then you'll get more descriptive errors about where the error happened in your source SQL
+You'll get more descriptive errors about where the error happened in your source SQL.
+This can be disabled with `{prettyErrors: false}`

     SQLError: Too many args